Madeira

 If you want reliable sun, calm water, spectacular coastal scenery, easy provisioning, and a forgiving environment for mixed-experience groups, the Algarve delivers all of this consistently.
 It is one of the best-value, most beginner-friendly charter destinations in Western Europe.
 The coast between Lagos and Tavira is genuinely beautiful, and the Ria Formosa section east of Faro is among the most distinctive coastal landscapes on the continent.

 If you want genuine Atlantic sailing with real wildlife encounters, volcanic landscapes that belong to no other sailing destination in Europe, and the particular satisfaction of reaching a place that takes genuine commitment to reach, the Azores deliver all of this — provided you have the experience the passage conditions demand.
-The whale encounters alone justify the trip.
 A sperm whale surfacing twenty metres from the boat, in the channel between Faial and Pico, at sunset, with the black pyramid of Montanha do Pico on the horizon — that is not available anywhere else in European waters.

-Madeira sits between these two extremes: genuinely accessible (direct flights from most of Europe, year-round good weather), dramatic and rewarding, but with a different charter format — day charters and island excursions rather than multi-day passage-making.
+Madeira sits between these two extremes: genuinely accessible, dramatic and rewarding, but with a different charter format — day charters and island excursions rather than multi-day passage-making.
 It suits charterers who want exceptional day sailing combined with a world-class island destination on shore.

 Practical Notes Before You Book

 Licences.
 A valid ICC or equivalent national boating licence is required for all bareboat charters in Portugal.
-If you don't hold a licence, skippered charters are the correct format — and for the Azores, genuinely the better option regardless of licence status unless you have significant offshore experience.
+For the Azores, skippered charters are genuinely the better option regardless of licence status unless you have significant offshore experience.

 Getting there.
 Lisbon and Faro (Algarve) are both well-served from across Europe and directly from North America.
 Funchal (Madeira) has direct flights from most major European hubs.
 Ponta Delgada (São Miguel, Azores) has direct flights from Lisbon, Boston, and several European cities.
-Faial (Horta) has direct flights from Lisbon.
-Terceira (Lajes) has direct flights from Lisbon and several European cities.
+Horta (Faial) has direct flights from Lisbon.
 Domestic island-hopping in the Azores is handled by SATA Inter Ilhas — confirm connections in advance as schedules are limited.

 Food and drink.
 Do not underestimate Portugal's food.
 The Algarve cataplana (a copper-domed stew of clams, prawns, and fish) is reason enough to sail there.
-Grilled sardines at a quayside restaurant in Setúbal.
+Grilled sardines at a quayside restaurant.
 Percebes (barnacles) in the Azores, harvested from the lava rocks.
-A glass of Pico wine — grown in UNESCO-listed vineyards barely above sea level, the only wine in the world aged in proximity to both the Atlantic and a volcano.
-These are the things that make a Portuguese charter more than a sailing holiday.
+A glass of Pico wine — grown in UNESCO-listed vineyards barely above sea level, the only wine in the world aged in proximity to both the Atlantic and an active volcano.

 What is the best time of year to charter a yacht in Portugal?